QS vs QC in Construction

 - Reporting quality performance to management.

-While a QS manages costs and contracts, a QC ensures that the construction meets the required standards and specifications.
-Both are critical to the success of a project.
+Summary: A QS manages costs and contracts, while a QC safeguards quality and compliance.
+Both are essential to deliver a successful project.

-“We need to consider all aspects of the project.”
+Example: “We need to consider all aspects of the project.” (budget, timeline, resources, etc.)